 Overall you just won’t get to experience the REAL Thailand.

 Unlike the other places on this list, Thailand is a place where people go mostly for vacation, not in search of opportunity.
 There is plenty of business opportunity in Thailand, you just need to know where to look, and you absolutely have to know the right people.
 Thai laws surrounding business are complicated and restrictive to foreign investment for the most part.

 Company Law in Thailand | Amity Law

 Myanmar will undergo extreme growth over the next few decades as it catches up with the rest of SE Asia.
-Popular plays include serviced hotels and offices, legal services, tax services, any type of service will be in high demand.
+Popular plays include serviced hotels and offices, legal services, tax services; any type of service will be in high demand.
 The entire value chain is up for grabs, and almost every private equity investor I meet is doing something in Burma, or currently searching for investment opportunities there.
-If you want to see how to set up a company in Burma, see this article, or leave a message with Jessica.
+If you want to see how to set up a company in Burma, see this article, or send us a message.

 In many emerging economies, it takes a leap of faith to leave the comfort of home in search of something better.
 You have to be willing to live like no one else is willing now, so you can live like no one else can, later.

 Everyone I talk to that has cash to spend on Emerging markets is going, has been, or is considering Africa – but they aren’t sure on the timing.
 With 60% of the worlds arable land, it’s an obvious choice.
 You have to be careful about what country you go into, and I highly recommend that you find a local partner on the ground.
 This is important in any of these locations, but Africa in particular due to language barriers in many countries.
 I met some entrepreneurs the other day who are getting funding from the Middle East to build secure car parks in strategic locations in Ethiopia.